prithugoswami/personal-website/content/posts/debugging-dwm.md

 Starting from the `main()` function We see some argument checks, a check if we can even open the X display, a check for another wm running, etc. Then some function calls:
 - `setup()` - sets up things for dwm to start as an X client itself, defining window attributes for itself, creating a window and bunch of other things.
 - `scan()` - Scans the X server for all windows there are.
 It goes through every window using the [`XQueryTree()`](https://tronche.com/gui/x/xlib/window-information/XQueryTree.html) function and calls [`manage()`](#the-manage-function) for each window it finds.
 This is when I skim through `manage()` a little.
 It seems to me in the first read that this function is actually responsible for "registering" an X window as a "client" of dwm.
-Ok, we'll come back to this later.
+OK, we'll come back to this later.
 - `run()` - function which is nice and small and has the main event loop.
 Let's explore this further keeping in mind we want to find out how dwm handles new windows being spawned: